Dinner only drinking

 Feel the benefits

 If you and your partner regularly get through a bottle of wine in a night then you're drinking above the government's lower risk guidelines.
 Half a bottle of wine can contain as much as 5.5 units, which is well over the guidelines for a man or a woman.
-Waiting until you eat to open that bottle can help you drink less and consume less calories as a result.
+Waiting until you eat to open that bottle can help you drink less and consume fewer calories as a result.

 Drinking with food slows down the rate that alcohol is absorbed into the bloodstream.
+You’re also likely to drink more slowly if you’re eating a meal at the same time.
 If you stop when you've finished eating it also allows your body more time to process the alcohol before you go to bed (it takes about an hour to process one unit of alcohol).
 This should help you to get a better night's sleep.

 Pairing wine and food